Quick Reference Writing Guide

 Only capitalize if it is a proper noun: English department, but not history department.

 Academic Departments: Only capitalize if it is a proper noun: English department, but not history department.

 Only the first word and proper nouns are capitalized in headlines.
 Use numerals for all numbers and single quotes for quotation marks.
 Exception, US, UK, and UN (no periods) in all headlines.

 Ex: Lincoln offers an ‘out,’ but Davis declines

-UNM has a main campus and a north campus and a south campus.
+UNM main campus consists of central, north and south campus.
 Alone, main campus is still lowercase, not a proper noun.